 - Extensible: default code serves (only) as an example.
-Other 'Frontends' can be supplied, e.g. HadCalc, sofox. - Modular: largely autonomous pieces of code provide - kinematics, - model initialization, - convolution with PDFs. - Re-usable: external program need only call ProcessIni (to set up the process) and ParameterScan (to set off the calculation). - Interactive: Mathematica interface provides Mathematica function for cross-section/decay rate. - Parallel: built-in distribution of parameter scans.
+Other 'Frontends' can be supplied, e.g. HadCalc, sofox. - Modular: largely autonomous pieces of code provide - kinematics, - model initialization, - convolution with PDFs. - Re-usable: external program need only call ProcessIni (to set up the process) and ParameterScan (to set off the calculation). - Interactive: Mathematica interface provides Mathematica function for cross-section/decay rate. - Parallel: built-in parallelization for helicity loop, parameter scans.